iauns/cpm/README.md

 ----------

 While it may be tempting to use the `origin/master` tag to track the most recent changes to a module, it is not recommended.
-Using version tags of a module (such as `1.0.2`) and upgrading modules when necessary will save you time in the long run.
-If you track `origin/master` and upstream decides to release a major new version which includes significant API changes, then your builds will likely break immediately.
-However, if you use versioned tags, then you will maintain your build integrity even through upstream version upgrades.
+Using version tags for a module (such as `1.0.2`) and upgrading modules when necessary will save you time in the long run.
+If you track `origin/master` and upstream decides to release a major version which includes significant API changes then your builds will likely break immediately.
+But if versioned tags are used, you will maintain your build integrity even through upstream version upgrades.

 Advantages
 ----------

-* Automatically manages code retrieval and the building of CPM modules and externals.
+* Automatically manages code retrieval and building of CPM modules and externals.
 * Allows the use of multiple different versions of the same statically linked module in the same executable.
 * Built entirely in CMake.
 Nothing else is required.
-* Encourages small well-tested and composable code modules.
 * All CPM module code will be included in any generated project solution.
-* Will automatically detect naming conflicts based on the names you assign modules.
+* Will automatically detect preprocessor naming conflicts.

 Limitations
 -----------

-* Only supports git.
+* Only supports git (with very limited support for SVN).

 Building CPM Modules
 ====================